hlsamuels/todos/README.md

 #### Installation

 1. Clone the repo.
+2. Install db: create db named "to_do_list db" and root user
+3. Packages: run composer install
-2. Run migrations: php artisan migrate.
+4. Run migrations: php artisan migrate.
-3. Run seeders: php artisan db:seed.
+5. Run seeders: php artisan db:seed.

 #### Testing
 1. Test Admin: Login using admin@domain.com and 'password'.
 2. Test Users: Login using user1@domain.com or user2@domain.com and 'password'.

 Note: Deleted To Do's will appear in the Admin's list with red titles.
+Note: .env file present in the repo as this is just a sample app - not the normal practice :)